HTTP-RPC/Kilo/README.md

 );
 ```

-this code could be used to create a query that selects all columns and rows in the table:
+this code could be used to create a query that returns all columns and rows in the table:

 ```java
 QueryBuilder.select("*").from("pet");